it-academy-svhec/intro-to-programming/primers/C Programming If-Else Statements Primer.md

 Keywords: `if` and `else`

 1. Add the following line of code after the `printf` statement but at the same level of indentation as the `if` keyword.
+Add it on a newline.

     ```C
     printf("The number is not positive\n");